entelect-incubator/.NET/Phase 1/README.md

     }
 }
 ```
-Currently the Unit test will be very similar to that of Data Access.
+Currently, the Unit test will be very similar to that of Data Access.
 When new Business Logic gets added to the Core layer, you will then add Unit Test for that specific criteria.
 We are currently focussing on putting down foundations.

 ## **API Layer**